 Professor Brian Staskawicz studies plant immunity against disease.
 His lab elucidates the molecular basis of this immunity from the perspective of both the pathogen and the plant host.
 His findings and cutting-edge methods have answered many questions in this field.
 The Staskawicz lab has also started studying molecular plant pathology to engineer durable resistance in crop species, which can increase crop production.

-Professor Norman Terry uses constructed wetlands to clean up wastewater contaminated with agricultural and industrial pollutants.
-HIs research on phytoremediation, using plants to clean up the environment, is multidisciplinary and ranges from the molecular to the field level.
+Professor Emeritus Norman Terry used constructed wetlands to clean up wastewater contaminated with agricultural and industrial pollutants.
+HIs research on phytoremediation, using plants to clean up the environment, was multidisciplinary and ranged from the molecular to the field level.
 His lab was one of the first in the world to demonstrate the use of transgenic plants to remove contaminants from soil under field conditions.

 Assistant Professor Matt Traxler explores the chemical ecology of interactions between actinomycete bacteria.
 His research program incorporates whole-genome transcriptomics and newly developed mass spectrometry techniques to examine the physiology of actinomycete interactions as they relate to natural product biosynthesis, and translates these insights into a new platform for natural products discovery.

-Professor Patricia Zambryski does research in both microbial biology and plant biology.
-In microbial biology, she researches how Agrobacterium, a genus of Gram-negative bacteria, transfers DNA to plants.
+Professor Emerita Patricia Zambryski did research in both microbial biology and plant biology.
+In microbial biology, she researched how Agrobacterium, a genus of Gram-negative bacteria, transfers DNA to plants.
 Because of this unique transformation ability, Agrobacterium has been used for genetic engineering.
-Professor Zambryski also studies how plant cells communicate with each other through unique plant-specific intercellular structures called plasmodesmata.
+Professor Zambryski also studied how plant cells communicate with each other through unique plant-specific intercellular structures called plasmodesmata.